hittingray/gw2-raidar-uploader-newest/README.md

 - It is transparent.
 The end users can easily verify that I am not stealing their passwords.
 - It is open source.
 Current hooks into the client are not allowed to share their code due to ArenaNet's policies.
 This also prevents the users from believing their personal information, including passwords, is bring stolen in a closed source .dll.
 - I don't have the time to maintain a hook into the client anyway.
 Game updates break these hooks regularly and/or crash clients.
+- Saves me compiling binaries and ensuring they run across multiple versions of Windows.

 ## Acknowledgements ##